 You should inform the secretary of the school that your child attends as soon as possible.
-She will then make the necessary changes in the computer system.
+She will then make the necessary changes to the computer system.
 The new address automatically gets transmitted to the Transportation Department.
 Once the transportation department receives the address change, it takes a minimum of two (2) working days for a new bus route to be assigned.
-However, during the beginning of the school year the process could take longer.
+However, during the beginning of the school year, the process could take longer.

 7. How is the location of the bus stops determined?

 Bus stops are determined by the Riverside School Board and are generally situated at intersections.
 However, except in certain cases when security is an issue (rural areas) bus stops can be located directly in front of a student’s home.